WWII Code Talker and longtime NM lawmaker dies at 94

 “I just thought he was a transient,” Aragon said.

-Pinto advocated for education reform and anti-poverty programs.
+In the Legislature, Pinto advocated for education reform and anti-poverty programs.
+Receiving a lifetime achievement award in 2016, Pinto recalled going hungry at times as a child while his parents juggled odd jobs and said the experience influenced his work on issues of homelessness as a lawmaker.

 Every year, Pinto would sing on the Senate floor the “Potato Song” — a Navajo song about a potato, planted in the spring and visited in the summer until it is harvested.
 Fellow senators, staff and aides clapped along to Pinto’s rendition.

 Lenore Naranjo, the Senate’s chief clerk, says Pinto taught her bits of Navajo language over the decades.